AlexiaDelorme/project-spacex/testing/TESTING.md

 **Test scenario: Passenger details page**
 - [x] Confirm that the progress bar is displayed at the top of the page and highlights the "Passengers" step.
 - [x] Confirm that the navbar is hidden during the checkout process.
 - [x] When accessing the page, confirm that for each trip, a collapsible passenger form is available for each passenger booked on the trip.
-Also confirm that the trip summary is correct (trip details, passengers, subtotal and total).
+Also confirm that the trip summary is correct (trip details, passengers, sub-total and total).
 - [x] Click on the 'Return to contact' button and confirm that it takes the user back to the contact page.
 - [x] Try to proceed to the next stage of the checkout process without registering any passengers, confirm that you get an alert message with appropriate feedback.
-- [x] For each passenger, click on the collapsible button and confirm when it expands a passenger form is displayed.
+- [x] For each passenger, click on the collapsible button and confirm that when it expands a passenger form is displayed.
 - [x] For 'PASSENGER 1':
     - Confirm that above the passenger form, there is a message displaying 'Who is traveling?'.
     - Confirm that the user has the option to register themselves as a passenger or to book for another person.